Non-Bloch band theory for non-Hermitian continuum systems: Homogeneous continuum systems

 The different choices of boundary equations with the same $n_l$ and $n_r$ only change the values of the coefficients $g_1,\, g_2,\,\cdots$ in Eq. \eqref{eq:homogeneous_LHS}.
 However, the details of the boundary conditions do not change the scaling behavior of the dominant terms in Eq. \eqref{eq:homogeneous_LHS}.
-As a result, the GBZ equation survives for different choices of $b_{p,j}$'s, leading to the same wavefunction profiles in the bulk region.
+As a result, the equation to determine the generalized momentum space survives for different choices of $b_{p,j}$'s, leading to the same wavefunction profiles in the bulk region.
 Although the wavefunctions near two boundaries do rely on the explicit form of boundary conditions, this dependence becomes exponentially small in the bulk.

-In conclusion, it is the number of independent homogeneous boundary conditions at two ends of an open chain that determines the bulk spectrum of non-Hermitian continuum systems.
-Namely, the values of $n_l$ and $n_r$ determine the GBZ equation Eq. \eqref{eq:homogeneous_GBZ}.
+We provide a detailed example illustrating the impact of boundary details on the eigenstates of the model $\hat{H} = \hat{p}^4$.
+By setting the number of boundary conditions to $n_l = n_r = 2$, we will show that the details of the boundary equations primarily affect the wavefunction amplitudes near the boundaries.
+However, the bulk profiles of the eigenstates remain unchanged, irrelevant to the boundary details at two edges.